kism/Retro-Game-Save-Documentation/Nintendo 64/Banjo-Kazooie.md

 ### Quirks

 Save validation happens at game select screen, the only save that can be validated is the one that was last loaded, the game compares the save with a copy at 1F0 - 167.
 1F8 - 167 doesnt get cleared if data is invalid, will be overridden on actual save.

+The last file loaded is located at 01

 The stop n swap area is the only area validated on boot.